jfsmate/bcnc/python-selenium/README.md

 $ git clone https://github.com/jfsmate/bcnc.git

 ```
-and access the python-selenium folder.
+and access the python-selenium/ folder.

 ## Step 2
 We download the image from selenium/standalon-chrome